 Hurricanes can carry some truly intense winds, with some able to reach up to 160 miles per hour.

 7. Believe it or not, there’s wind phenomena outside of Earth.

 There are hurricanes in outer space.
 Yes, really!
 Jupiter, the gas giant famous for its big red spot, has a seemingly never-ending hurricane.
 That big red dot is actually the hurricane itself.
 It’s supposedly been spinning now for three centuries, and it is big enough to envelop the Earth.

-There is such a phenomenon as hurricane season, which will generally occur between June and November each year.
+There is such a phenomenon as hurricane season, which will generally occur between mid May and November each year.
 This is when things really start to get humid in tropical regions, and where the majority of hurricanes are born.

 There are five main categories of hurricanes, with ‘1’ being the mildest, and ‘5’ being the most devastating.
 Category ‘5’ hurricanes achieve wind speeds of more than 155 miles per hour!